-(2) (Amended: RG-2/10/2018-30553) The students who have up to two courses for graduation except for the courses not included in CGPA shall pay the tuition fee for two courses.
-However, the students who have three or more courses for graduation shall pay the tuition fee determined by the Board of Trustees for the semester.
+(2) (Amended: RG-2/10/2018-30553) Students with up to two courses remaining for graduation except for those not included in their CGPA shall pay the tuition fee for these two courses.
+However, students with three or more courses for graduation shall pay the full tuition fee determined by the Board of Trustees for an academic term.